kchang8/cpsc349_project1/README.md

 1. Install Xampp (or any web server solution package)
 2. Clone this repository into the **htdocs** folder in xampp/htdocs
   - This folder is located in the Xampp /web server package of your choice  folder.
-3. Edit and Save the following code in scripts/Database_constants.php
+3. Edit the following code in scripts/Database_constants.php with your appropriate information
 ```
 <?php
     $dbHost = "localhost";